kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW6.md

 - You can modify source code to reduce loops
 - Optimise how data is handled, some repetitive tasks can be cached or skipped entirely.
 - The real data in narrowPeak is annotated with scores: ([https://genome.ucsc.edu/FAQ/FAQformat.html#format12](https://genome.ucsc.edu/FAQ/FAQformat.html#format12)).
-You can greatly reduce the search space, by choosing a subset of peaks with the largest score.
+You can greatly reduce the search space, by choosing a subset of top peaks with the largest score.

 You can validate your solution at: http://rosalind.info/problems/ba2g/

 Get real data from [here](https://1drv.ms/f/s!AmCRrTXF10_MgXFZ4mpjd0btzSJd), motif length to search for is k = 18.
+The real dataset contains

 Submit:
  - your clean commented source code